-=If there is one thing I have learned from making DVDs with uber-talented artists over the last couple of years, it's to pay attention to all the details.
+If there is one thing I have learned from making videos with uber-talented artists over much of my career, it's to pay attention to all the details.
 The details make all the difference in the world.

 To learn more about Adam Field or to see more images of his work, please visit www.adamfieldpottery.com.